minaelee/microcloud-test/doc/how-to/install.md

   - Fixed IP addresses (DHCP not supported)
   - At least two network interfaces per cluster member: one for intra-cluster communication and one for external connectivity to the uplink network
     - Partially or fully disaggregated networking setups require more interfaces; see: {ref}`howto-ceph-networking`
-    - To use a {ref}`dedicated underlay network for OVN traffic <microcloud-networking-underlay>`, an additional interface per cluster member is required
+    - To use a {ref}`dedicated underlay network for OVN traffic <exp-networking-ovn-underlay>`, an additional interface per cluster member is required
   - Uplink network must support both broadcast and multicast
   - Intra-cluster interface must have IPs assigned; external connectivity interface (to uplink) must not have any IPs assigned